-Broadwood Primary School is committed to:
+At Broadwood Primary School, we are committed to:

-- Promoting positive and acceptable behaviour. - Promoting self-esteem, self-discipline, proper regard for authority, and positive relationships based on mutual respect. - Ensuring equality and fair treatment for all. - Praising and rewarding good behaviour. - Challenging and disciplining misbehaviour. - Providing a safe environment free from disruption, violence, discrimination, bullying and any form of harassment. - Encouraging positive relationships with parents. - Developing positive relationships with pupils to enable early intervention. - A shared approach which involves pupils in the implementation of the school's policy and associated procedures. - Promoting a culture of praise and encouragement in which all pupils can achieve.
-Reasonable and proportionate sanctions will be used where a pupil's behaviour falls below the standard that is expected, alongside support to prevent recurring misbehaviour.
+- Promoting and praising positive and good behaviour. - Promoting self-confidence, self-discipline, proper regard for authority and positive relationships based on mutual respect. - Ensuring equality and fair treatment for all. - Challenging and disciplining misbehaviour. - Preventing all forms of bullying. - Providing a safe environment free from disruption, violence, discrimination, bullying and any form of harassment. - Encouraging positive relationships with parents. - Developing positive relationships with children to enable early intervention. - A shared approach which involves children in the implementation of the school's policy and associated procedures. - Promoting a culture of praise and encouragement in which all pupils can achieve. - Reasonable sanctions will be used where a pupil's behaviour falls below the standard that is expected, alongside support to prevent recurring misbehaviour.